-• Selectors 2 and 3: Dual tone detection frequency in ICM recording
+• Selectors 2 and 3: Dual tone detection frequency in ICM recording (Not used.)

-If the machine detects either of the frequencies specified by these selectors in ICM recording, it disconnects the line.
-For example, if these selectors are set to "0, 0," the machine disconnects the line upon detection of 350 or 440 Hz.
+If the machine detects either of the frequencies set by these selectors in ICM recording, it disconnects the line.
+For example, if these selectors are set to "0, 0," the machine disconnects the line upon detection of 350 Hz or 440 Hz.

-• Selector 4: Dual tone detection sensitivity in ICM recording
+• Selector 4: Dual tone detection sensitivity in ICM recording (Not used.)